AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module9/ex7.md

 ![Launch Setup](./images/cfgid2.png)

 Go back to Google Tag Manager.
-First of all, copy the code between the **<script>** and the **</script>** tags as indicated below.
+First of all, copy the code between the **script** tags as indicated below.
 Don't copy all the code as that will generate errors and will cause your GTM configuration to not load correctly.

 ![Launch Setup](./images/gtmjs1.png)